the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Atlas
 - They are given a Mountain start bias and are now forbidden from building Enslaved units, Prison Camps and Work Camps.
-- They no longer start with any free techs and no longer have the double Production speed towards Electrostatic Generators.
+- Their number of starting techs is reduced to one - Electronics - and they no longer have the nonsensical and unnecessary double Production speed towards Electrostatic Generators.
 - Additionally, the free Great Scientist from their UA has been pushed back from Secrets of the Past to Education.
 Though they no longer have a starting Science penalty.
 - Atlas Refuge no longer has a Scientist slot, but adds 80 City HP (up from 40) and 1 base point of Science.
 - Survey Center now adds +3 Science, +1 Culture, and increases to +8 Science, +3 Culture at Flight.